GmsGarcia/garry/README.md

 </p>

 ## Warning
-Currently this app stores all the data unencryped in a local file.
-It's not the safest method but it works for me right now...
-I might invest some time making this app safe later :P
+This app stores all the data unencryped in a local file.

 ## Description

-Garry is a CLI tool to hold your GitHub PAT's for you (or any other key-value information you want :P)
+Garry is a CLI tool to store key-value pairs.

 ## How To Use